Skip to content

 Purpose: High-level IPC management with clean interface.

-Responsibilities: - Connection lifecycle management - Reader thread management - Message handling coordination - Resource cleanup
+Responsibilities: - Connection lifecycle management - Reader-thread management - Message dispatch coordination - Synchronous and asynchronous cleanup

 Key Methods: